 The rolling will naturally result in thinner triangles, which is not what we are going for.
 To prevent this from happening, you need to ball up the dough when it starts to get thinner.
 Add more butter and roll it out again.

 This isn’t laminating the dough but simply re-flaking it.
 When you are done, put some flour on the surface and roll it out again.
-Keep the thickness closest to the original triangle thickness.
+I always make sure to keep the thickness closest to the original triangle thickness.

 Therefore go slowly, and don’t add too much flour or butter too quickly.
 Roll gently and maintain the thickness of the Pillsbury crescent roll triangles.